HamzaR19/CodingQuiz2/README.md

 ## Installation

 There is very little installation neccesary for this application.
-Just follow the link provided are start the quiz!
+Just follow the link provided and start the quiz!

 ## Media